-“As a Cellist, it’s not enough to play well, you need to engage your audience and show them who the composer is through your own personality….”
+“As a Cellist, it’s not enough to play well, you need to engage your audience and show them who the composer is through your ideas and convictions….”

-one of the most charismatic, innovative, and engaging performers of his generation
+One of the most charismatic, innovative, and engaging performers of his generation

 Recently, Thomas was the featured cover story on Strings Magazine, September/October, 2020